wso2/docs-is/en/docs/quick-starts/basic-auth-request-path-sample.md

 # Enable Authentication with Basic Auth Request Path Authenticator

-This page guides you through enabling authentication for an OpenID Connect web application using a **sample application** called Playground2.
+This page guides you through enabling basic authentication using a request path authenticator for an OpenID Connect web application using a **sample application** called Playground2.

 ----
 If you have your own application, click the button below.